jrrembert/conference-schedule/README.md

 New model classes: `Session`, `SessionForm`, `SessionForms` New endpoints/methods: `_copySessionToForm`, `_createSessionObject`, `getConferenceSessions`, `getConferenceSessionsByType`, `getSessionsBySpeaker`, `createSession`
+New tasks/cron: `SendSessionConfirmationEmailHandler`

 1. Sessions are descendent objects for an individual Conference class ie. a Conference can have many sessions, but a session can only belong to a single conference.

 2. Sessions can only be edited by the conference organizer.
 This is intentional in order to give the conference owner greater quality control over outward-facing conference content.

 3. Since sometimes a session may be something like a panel discussion or fireside chat, a session is permitted to have one or more speakers.

+4. A new task was added to send an email to the organizer when a new session is added.

 Next steps: